oyvfoss/glacierocean-austfonna/literature/literature.md

 Includes CTD observations off the plume on the southern coast of Nordaustlandet.
 These observations are from 1981 and 1982 - the time of year is not specified.
 The transect shown suggests very cold temperatures.

+Also suggests that much of the terminus area is located below sea level - some below 100 m.

 <img src="t_transect_pfirman1989_S_austfonna.PNG"  width="300" height="300">

 <img src="pfirman_1989_drainagebasins.PNG"  width="450" height="300">